Save Extra Cost & Increase Your ROI Buy Now

 Fig: Iterative Model

-The agile software development life cycle is quite similar to an iterative model.
+The agile software development model is quite similar to an iterative model.

 In the agile development model, the application development process will continuously operate the "planning", "learning", "development", "improvement", and "deployment" together.
 In short, both the development and testing processes will have to work simultaneously.